yguitton/training-material/topics/proteomics/tutorials/neoantigen-2-non-normal-database-generation/tutorial.md

 > <question-title></question-title>
 >
-> 1. What does the "thickStart" and "thickEnd" field in the BED file represent in the context of protein mapping?
+> 1. What do the "thickStart" and "thickEnd" fields in the BED file represent in the context of protein mapping?
 > 2. Why is it important to ensure that the BED file contains the correct "protein-coding regions" for this tool to function properly?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
 The "thickStart" and "thickEnd" fields in the BED file specify the start and end coordinates of the protein-coding regions within the genome.
 These fields define the portion of the transcript that will be used for translating nucleotide sequences into protein sequences.
 > > 2.
-The accuracy of the protein sequences produced by the bed to protein map tool depends on correctly identifying protein-coding regions in the BED file.
+The accuracy of the protein sequences produced by the bed-to-protein map tool depends on correctly identifying protein-coding regions in the BED file.
 If the file includes non-coding regions or incorrectly defined coordinates, the resulting protein sequences may not be accurate, which could lead to erroneous conclusions in downstream analyses.
 > >
 > {: .solution}
 >